 9. Explore the Naples Underground tunnels

 Naples is known for its poor standard of living, hectic traffic, and a lot of history.
 It’s a special place because it’s so different from classical Italy, but at the same time, you can experience an authentic local lifestyle.
 In the city are many prominent castles like Castel Nuovo and Castel dell’Ovo.
 Narrow ancient and popular shopping streets like Via San Gregorio Armeno.
 Several sights under the ground like Naples Underground, Fontanelle Cemetery, and The Catacombs Of San Gennaro.
 Other than sights, it’s the most authentic place to taste the local cuisine.
+A well known fact about Italy is that pizza was also invited in that city.
 In addition to unique Naples, it’s surrounded by several landmarks and places like Pompeii, Amalfi Coast, Mt.
 Vesuvius, and Capri.
-Find out more from the Naples travel guide.

 10. Discover the White City – Ostuni